ManageIQ/manageiq.org/site/_posts/2020-09-03-oidc-auth-api-usage.md

 ---------------------------------------------------------------------

 The ManageIQ OpenID-Connect is configured to treat the admin user as a special case.
 The admin user is not authenticated by the OpenID-Connect provider.

+More examples of basic and token based auth in the API can be found in the [REST API Authentication Documentation]( https://www.manageiq.org/docs/reference/latest/api/overview/auth.html)
-The admin user is the only mode where basic authentication is supported.
+Keep in mind that, when configured for OpenID-Connect authentication, the admin user is the only user where basic authentication is supported.

 The bash example command: